-- principles.
-Lower or higher density schemes may be acceptable and justified where it is demonstrated that the proposals meet local plan objectives or deliver sustainable forms of development. - 4.41 In determining planning applications, the council will have regard to the overall need to deliver a mix and range of house types and sizes and the most up to date evidence of need/demand, particularly the SHMA.

-Where applicants propose a mix of housing that does not respond to identified needs, they will be expected to provide robust and credible evidence to support their proposals.
+- 4.33 On sites allocated for development under Policies SP5 to SP11, proposals will be expected to accord with Policy SP3, below, unless the policy is superseded by site-specific requirements set out in the development principles.
+Schemes with lower or higher densities or mix proportions may be acceptable and justified where it is demonstrated that the proposals meet local plan objectives or deliver sustainable forms of development. - 4.34 In determining planning applications, the council will have regard to the overall need to deliver a mix and range of house types and sizes and the most up to date evidence of need/demand, including the SHMA.
+Where applicants propose a mix of housing that does not appear to take account of identified needs, they will be expected to provide credible reasons and robust evidence to support their proposals. - 4.35 Policy SP3, which follows, will help to guide the mix and density of new homes provided in Craven, in order to ensure that overall provision matches overall needs as closely as possible, land resources are used effectively and efficiently, and proper account is taken of evidence, scheme viability and site-specific circumstances.